Maria1709/Python-Project.py/README.md

 ![PIC1](images/snip8.PNG)

-### The above histogram shows dat from the first column of the Iris datset.
+### The above histogram shows data from the first column of the Iris datset.
+On the X axis which is the width we have an average of 5.0

 ### Instead of writing individual scripts to analyse each column of the Iris data set separately i have used a Python script to run various data in one go to get a greater understanding of this particular data set below you can see we have calculated the standard deviation, the mean, minimum and maximum and also the top 25%,50% and 75% of the data, and alos the top 5 lines and the bottom five lines of the Iris data set.